French Third Republic: Morale

 To uplift the French national spirit, many intellectuals began to fashion patriotic propaganda.
 The Union sacrée sought to draw the French people closer to the actual front and thus garner social, political, and economic support for the soldiers.
 Antiwar sentiment was very weak among the general population.
-However among intellectuals there was a pacifistic "Ligue des Droits de l'Homme" (League for the Rights of Mankind) (LDH).
+However, among intellectuals there was a pacifistic "Ligue des Droits de l'Homme" (League for the Rights of Mankind) (LDH).
 It kept a low profile in the first two years of war, holding its first congress in November 1916 against the background slaughters French soldiers on the Western Front.
 The theme was the "conditions for a lasting peace."
 Discussions focused on France's relationship with its autocratic, undemocratic ally, Russia, and in particular how to square support for all that the LDH stood for with Russia's bad treatment of its oppressed minorities, especially the Poles.
 Secondly, many delegates wanted to issue a demand for a negotiated peace.
 This was rejected only after a lengthy debate showed how the LDH was divided between a majority that believed that arbitration could be applied only in times of peace, and a minority that demanded an immediate end to the carnage.
 In spring 1918 the desperate German offensive failed, and the Allies successfully pushed back.
 The French people of all classes rallied to Prime Minister Georges Clemenceau's demand for total victory and harsh peace terms.

-Peace and revenge
+Peace and revenge in Versailles Treaty

-The entry into war by the United States on the side of the Allies, precipitated a change of fortunes in the late summer and autumn of 1918 led to the defeat of Germany in World War I. The most important factors that led to the surrender of Germany were its exhaustion after four years of fighting and the arrival of large numbers of troops from the United States beginning in the summer of 1918.
+The entry into war by the United States turned the war around and in the summer and autumn of 1918 led to the defeat of Germany.
+The most important factors that led to the surrender of Germany were its exhaustion after four years of fighting and the arrival of large numbers of troops from the United States beginning in the summer of 1918.
 Peace terms were imposed on Germany by the Big Four: Great Britain, France, the United States, and Italy.

 Clemenceau demanded the harshest terms and won most of them in the Treaty of Versailles in 1919.
 Germany was largely disarmed and forced to take full responsibility for the war, meaning that it was expected to pay huge war reparations.
 France regained Alsace-Lorraine, and the German industrial Saar Basin, a coal and steel region, was occupied by France.
 The German African colonies, such as Kamerun, were partitioned between France and Britain.
 From the remains of the Ottoman Empire, Germany's ally during World War I that also collapsed at the end of the conflict, France acquired the Mandate of Syria and the Mandate of Lebanon.